 What is the Difference Between a Certified and Registered Respiratory Therapist?

-A certified respiratory therapist (CRT) is an RT who has completed an accredited respiratory therapy program and has passed the TMC exam.
+A certified respiratory therapist (CRT) is someone who has completed an accredited respiratory therapy program and passed the Therapist Multiple-Choice (TMC) exam.

-A registered respiratory therapist (RRT) is an RT who has completed an accredited respiratory therapy program, has passed the TMC exam, and has also passed the CSE exam.
-This is a separate board exam that awards the RRT credential.
+A registered respiratory therapist (RRT) goes a step further.
+In addition to completing an accredited program and passing the TMC exam, they have also passed the Clinical Simulation Exam (CSE), a separate board exam that awards the RRT credential.

 What is a Respiratory Care Practitioner?